 The Hundred Board is one of the most versatile learning toys that we own!
 My kids have so much fun counting, sorting, and reviewing basic math!
 Here are 10+ ways that you can teach and have fun with your kids.

-数学帮帮忙 Math Matters is a series of stories for children that teaches math!
-The books show that we can learn numbers at any time with friends and family!
+数学帮帮忙 Math story books teaches math in Chinese and English!
+The books show children that we can learn numbers at any time with friends and family!

 Fine motor math with hole-punched leaves is a fun and easy way to teach counting, math, pairs, and matching!
 Kids can appreciate nature and numbers simultaneously with these free activities!